 Anna Larsdotter Hann’s Swedish portrait is my Treasure Chest Thursday post.

-Anna Larsdotter Hann was born on 17 May 1863 on the family farm at Bjorklund, near Lindesberg, Örebro Län, Sweden.
-The eldest of five siblings, Anna never again saw her parents or her brother, Per Israel, who remained in Sweden, when she emigrated.
+Anna Larsdotter Hann was born on 17 May 1863 at the family house at Björklund, near Lindesberg, Örebro Län, Sweden.
+The eldest of five siblings, once Anna left for Michigan, she never again saw her parents or her brother, Per Israel, who remained in Sweden, when she emigrated.

 She eventually had the company of her brothers, Carl Anders and Lars Erik, and her sister, Hedda Karolina, who joined her in Michigan.
 About 1894, Anna and her husband, children, and sister Hedda moved to Chicago.

 I’ve had good luck with her family line, as both sides lived in or near Lindesberg for many generations.
 That’s Anna’s baptism record at the top of this post.